 Built - The date the vessel's keel is laid or construction identifiable with the vessel has begun and assembly of that vessel has commenced comprising of at least 50 metric tons or one percent of the estimated mass of all structural material, whichever is less.
-46 USC 4503(g)
+For a vessel greater than 79 feet overall in length, a keel is deemed to be laid when a marine surveyor affirms that a structure adequate for serving as a keel for such vessel is in place and identified for use in the construction of such vessel.
+46 USC 4503(f), CVC-WI-015(2)